Crowned republic: Presidential monarchism in Africa

-Many presidents in Africa have been characterised as "presidential monarchs", owing to their longevity.
+Awasom and others have referred to many presidents in Africa as "presidential monarchs", owing to their longevity.
 African presidents have used autocracy to perpetuate themselves in power, sometimes grooming a successor to preserve their regimes.
 Their leadership style was personalist and neopatrimonial, and they disregarded the separation of powers, facing little accountability.
-Other than Jean-Bédel Bokassa, few leaders have taken up the title of monarch despite it arguably being more fitting.
+However, other than Jean-Bédel Bokassa, few leaders have taken up the title of monarch.
 By the turn of the 21st century, over 25 presidents had been in power for over 20 years, and Africa was home to 7 of the 10 longest serving presidents in the world.

 While some Europeans claimed to have groomed their colonies for democracy, this was not the case, and the colonial project for Africa was clearly to “exploit the physical, human, and economic resources of Africa to benefit the colonising nation”, not to "export democracy" with liberal democratic constitutions hastily introduced in the last decade of colonialism.
 The colonial governor general was effectively an oppressive dictator, and this informed local nationalist leaders.
 Decolonisation, from around 1960 to 1980, saw colonial powers transfer authoritarian states to first-generation African leaders.

 The new elite found multi-party state building challenging, and largely transitioned to one-party states.
 Francophone states in West Africa had already moved to one-party states prior to independence, with Ghana's Nkrumah copying this, establishing himself as president for life, later replicated by other English-speaking countries.
 The disenchantment of civilian politics led to various coups, an average of 25 per decade between 1960 and 2000, resulting in militaristic presidential monarchs alongside civilian ones.
-In the Cold War, the West propped up tyrants while the Soviet Union supported one-party Marxist-Leninist states.
+In the Cold War, the West propped up autocrats while the Soviet Union supported one-party Marxist-Leninist states.

 The collapse of the Soviet Union in 1989 saw a wave of democratisation.
 The West implemented a new global neoliberal agenda tying World Bank and International Monetary Fund aid to compliance with multiparty elections and political freedoms.
 This achieved much popular support and various countries introduced multi-party constitutions, often crucially with two term limits despite indifference from Western countries.
 In light of this, some leaders attempted to circumvent them or negotiate third terms, sometimes successfully, while others abolished term limits entirely.